-IMC has developed the RapidSX™ process, a dramatically improved solvent-extraction (SX) process for the separation and purification of rare-earth elements (REEs), nickel (Ni) and cobalt (Co), and other important metals.
-The patent-pending process significantly reduces the number of process steps required for SX as well as the physical footprint of operations.
+IMC has developed the RapidSX™ process, a dramatically improved solvent-extraction (SX) process for the separation and purification of rare-earth elements (REEs), lithium (Li), nickel (Ni) and cobalt (Co), and other important metals.
+The proprietary process significantly reduces the number of process steps required for SX as well as the physical footprint of operations.
 The time to reach process equilibrium is also significantly reduced, from weeks in conventional SX systems, to a few days using the RapidSX approach.
 The process also reduces the quantities of organic reagents required and the power requirements for equipment operation, as well as the amount of inventory required to be loaded into the system at any one time.

 The result is a process that can produce commercial-grade end products, at a fraction of the capital and operating costs of conventional systems, and in a fraction of the time normally required for such processing.

 SX is a liquid-liquid process, and the standard method used for separation and purification of elements and compounds in a wide range of industries.
 It is most notably used as a processing step in the extraction of various metals from ores and concentrates.